tradle/why-hypercore/README.md

 ## FAQ

 Many of the answers below are taken from Hypercore protocol discussion forum.
 All interpretations are ours, and so are the possible mistakes and misunderstandings.
-Please send corrections as pull requests.
+Please send corrections as pull requests, or request commit rights.
+Questions that need answers are marked with **Need help with this**.

 ### Can data be deleted?
 [Somewhat](https://discordapp.com/channels/709519409932140575/709519410557222964/755404488415772746) - you can [clear() your content locally](https://github.com/hypercore-protocol/hypercore#feedclearstart-end-callback), but if someone replicated it already, you can’t force them to clear.
 Also, internal data integrity records are still kept, but they do not leak any data (Merkle tree hashes are kept, so you can keep appending data to your log even if you clear the contents).
 Use cases: